ibm-cloud-docs/openwhisk/bluemix_cli.md

 {{site.data.keyword.openwhisk_short}} has restrictions on namespace names.
 For more information, refer to the [System details and Limits](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_entities) documentation.
 {: tip}

+**Warning**: Changing the name of the org or space creates a new namespace based on the changed name.
+The entities in the old namespace are not visible in the new namespace and might be deleted.

 ## Migrating from OpenWhisk CLI to {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cli_migration}